retmarut/sobtec2/contrib/slides/2019newline.0x20.be/slides.md

 * Keeping technological sovereignty /
    The case of IRC
 * Hacklabs to technological cooperatives /
-   Technology Sovereignty Cooperatives
+   Technological Sovereignty Cooperatives
 * From appropriate technologies to re-appropriated technologies / Appropriate technologies

 ## Part 2
 <!--: Characterising technological sovereignty-->
-Developments of technology sovereignty
+Developments of technological sovereignty

 * A seed sprouts when it is sown in fertile soil / Rhyzomatica, community mobile phone network